CenCalRuby/cencalruby.github.io/_posts/2015-02-22-Inagural-Meeting-Complete.md

 for the discussions that ensued.

 I wanted to extend our thanks to Western Milling, J.D.
 Heiskell & Co. and Bitwise Industries for sponsoring our group.
-I look forward to the next meeting meeting on March 12, 2015, same place, same time.
+I look forward to the next meeting on March 12, 2015, same place, same time.
 Remember that we are looking for people to give lightning talks or presentations.
 We have a giveaway scheduled for those who participate.